webplatform/docs-wpd/Infrastructure/procedures/Rebuilding_Semantic_Media_Wiki_when_job_queue_is_going_out_of_control/index.md

 }
 </syntaxhighlight>

 * Not all app servers are used full time by the caching layer, Fastly (Varnish).
 You can see that in [https://app.fastly.com/ Fastly admin panel], in the "Hosts" within "Configure" for the appropriate service.
-Current configuration is that three <code>app*</code> VMs have the load in equal portions and a fourth one is not exposed at all.
-Cronjobs are run on that one.
+Current configuration is that two <code>app*</code> VMs have the load in equal portions (200), the 3rd VM is exposed as a backup load (190, see B, in attached image).
+The 3rd is ready if the two first ones can't serve all requests.
+* The cronjobs are run from a 4th app server that is not exposed at all.
+In the ''app server VM listing'' below, it's currently "app5".

 [[File:fastly-docs-service-hosts-screenshot.png]]

-* To know which VMs are <code>app*</code> servers, run the following.
+* '''app server VM listing''.
+To know which VMs are <code>app*</code> servers, run the following.

 <syntaxhighlight>
 renoirb@deployment:~$ nova list | grep app